MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/content-type-gallery-error.md

 ## Cause

-There are many causes for this problem, but the most common cause is that permissions for the user or administrator aren't configured or are configured incorrectly.
+There are many causes of this problem.
+The most common cause is that permissions for the user or administrator aren't configured or are configured incorrectly.

 ## Resolution

-To troubleshoot this issue, try the following steps.
+To troubleshoot this problem, try the following steps.

-**Note** Examples in this article use `contoso` as a placeholder.
-Replace `contoso` with your organization’s SharePoint domain name to navigate to the correct page.
+**Note** The examples in this article use `contoso` as a placeholder.
+To navigate to the correct page, replace `contoso` with your organization’s SharePoint domain name.

-1. Make sure the user trying to access the Content type gallery is a Global or SharePoint administrator.
+1. Make sure that the user who is trying to access the Content type gallery is a Global or SharePoint administrator.

-1. If you’re still encountering the error message, go to `https://contoso.sharepoint.com/sites/contenttypehub/_layouts/15/mngsiteadmin.aspx` and verify the following groups are added as administrators:
+1. If you’re still receiving the error message, go to `https://contoso.sharepoint.com/sites/contenttypehub/_layouts/15/mngsiteadmin.aspx` and verify that the following groups are added as administrators:
     - Company administrator
     - SharePoint service administrator